oberhofer/luacwrap/doc/luacwrap.md

 * Edit ./etc/msvc.bat and set the correct path to the Lua for Windows header and library files.
 * Open a Visual Studio .NET Command Prompt
-* Change path to the luacwrap root directory
+* Change path to the LuaCwrap root directory
 * Execute

     etc\msvc.bat